Ernestkdy/mafs-5370-project-2/README.md

 ## Repository Structure

-- `environment.py` — Implementation of the Super Tic-Tac-Toe Gym environment.
+- `proj2.ipynb` — Implementation of the Super Tic-Tac-Toe Gym Step by Step.
-- `dqn.py` — Definition of the DQN neural network model.
-- `train.py` — Training script for the DQN agent.
-- `evaluate.py` — Script to evaluate the trained agent against a random player.
-- `utils.py` — Helper functions such as board printing and action filtering.
 - `README.md` — This file.

 ---